AdobeDocs/experience-platform.en/help/hygiene/ui/record-delete.md

 * [Adobe Experience Platform Identity Service](../../identity-service/home.md): Bridges identities across devices and systems, linking datasets together based on the identity fields defined by the XDM schemas they conform to.
 * [Identity namespaces](../../identity-service/namespaces.md): Identity namespaces define the different types of identity information that can relate to a single person, and are a required component for each identity field.
-* [Real-Time Customer Profile](../../profile/home.md): Leverages identity graphs to provide unified consumer profiles based on aggregated data from multiple sources, updated in near-real-time.
+* [Real-Time Customer Profile](../../profile/home.md): Uses identity graphs to provide unified consumer profiles based on aggregated data from multiple sources, updated in near-real-time.
 * [Experience Data Model (XDM)](../../xdm/home.md): Provides standard definitions and structures for Platform data through the use of schemas.
 All Platform datasets conform to a specific XDM schema, and the schema defines which fields are identities.
 * [Identity fields](../../xdm/ui/fields/identity.md): Learn how an identity field is defined in an XDM schema.

-## Create a new request {#create-request}
+## Create a request {#create-request}

 To start the process, select **[!UICONTROL Data Lifecycle]** in the left navigation of the Platform UI.
 The [!UICONTROL Data lifecycle requests] workspace appears.
 Next, select **[!UICONTROL Create request]** from the main page in the workspace.